-The MSCP is a fairly new site and provides secure parking at a 24/7 monitored car park, close to the town centre, leisure park and train station.
+The MSCP provides secure parking at a 24/7 monitored car park, close to the town centre, leisure park and train station.
 There are 308 spaces in the car park, with special places for disabled drivers, parent and toddlers and electric vehicles.
 There is lift access to all floors.
-It was built to service the new leisure park at Bourne Place and to allow the site at Cockleshell walk to be used for housing.
+It was built to service the new leisure park at Bourne Place.
 As part of the Bourne Place development some of the businesses (cinema and hotel) provide concessionary parking at the MSCP.